-Premiums, issuance costs, and losses on refundings for the System's bonds are deferred and amortized over the life of the debt issue using the straight-line method.
+Premiums, issuance costs and losses on refundings for the System's bonds are deferred and amortized over the life of the debt issue using the straight-line method.

-(i) Net Assets
+(i) Net Position

-The System's resources are classified into net asset categories and reported in the Balance Sheet.
-These categories are defined as (a) Invested in capital assets, net of related debt - capital assets net of accumulated depreciation and related outstanding debt balances attributable to the acquisition, construction, or improvement of those assets, (b) Restricted expendable - net assets subject to externally imposed restrictions that can be fulfilled by actions of the System pursuant to those stipulations or that expire by the passage of time, and (c) Unrestricted - net assets not subject to externally imposed stipulations but may be designated for specific purposes by action of management or the Board.
-The System first applies restricted net assets when an expense or outlay is incurred for purposes for which both restricted and unrestricted net assets are available.
+The System's resources are classified into net position categories and reported in the Statement of Net Position.
+These categories are defined as (a) Net investment in capital assets - capital assets net of accumulated depreciation and related outstanding debt balances attributable to the acquisition, construction, or improvement of those assets, (b) Restricted - net position subject to externally imposed restrictions that can be fulfilled by actions of the System pursuant to those stipulations or that expire by the passage of time, and (c) Unrestricted - net position not subject to externally imposed stipulations but may be designated for specific purposes by action of management or the Board.
+The System first applies resources included in restricted net position when an expense or outlay is incurred for purposes for which resources in both restricted and unrestricted net positions are available.